JavaScript Array Search Methods Explained: indexOf, includes, find, and inArray Guide

 2. jQuery’s inArray() Method

-• Useful in legacy or jQuery-based systems.
+• Useful for legacy environments and jQuery-based systems.

 3. Practical Examples and Applied Scenarios

-4. Frequently Asked Questions
+4. Frequently Asked Questions (FAQ)

 7-2.
-How to Choose the Right Method
+Key Points for Choosing the Right Method

 Use CaseRecommended Method